Here are some Fogelisms I've been saving up (code words for: I didn't take the time to blog them).

 ________________________________

-Walking by me while I'm mostly asleep, Doc remarks: Cute socks!
+Walking by me while I'm mostly asleep, Doc remarks: Cute socks!________________________________

 Doc to diabetic patient who was wondering why his blood sugar fluctuates so much: You know what's going to make your blood sugar stop going up and down?